coinbase/mesh-specifications/README.md

 ## Indexers
-For some developers, the existing Data API and Construction API endpoints are not sufficent to fully support an asset integration.
+For some developers, the existing Data API and Construction API endpoints are not sufficient to fully support an asset integration.
 It is not possible, for example, to search for a transaction by hash or access all transactions that affected a particular account.
 Traditionally database-intensive functionality was purposely excluded from the collection of endpoints any Rosetta implementation must complete